MauryIV/my-portfolio/README.md

 NA

 ## Authors and acknowledgment
-DU coding bootcamp for having a format to aim for as a good base.
-But did write this myself from scratch.
+DU coding bootcamp for teaching me how to do these things and having a base goal.
+As well as some of my fellow students for helping with advice on how to approach certain elements.

 ## License
 Refer to LICENSE